 Whether you have a definite green thumb, have good intentions, or realistic about your (lacking) passion for gardening, your chosen frontyard design will impact your level of ongoing maintenance.
 For this reason it is important to be conservative with your estimation of available free time and choose the right option for your lifestyle.

 Depending on which way your frontyard faces, it may be nice to include somewhere to enjoy a morning cuppa in the sun, or an afternoon aperitif!
-The Zara Hanging Pod Chair as featured on The Block and the classic Adirondack Chair from Kmart.

 Where can I source information and advice?